ankumar/distributed/README.md

 * Development process needs to be distributed and decoupled just like our software

 ## 1. Retail
-* Users Order Delivery (few categories like produce, perishable scheduled) AND/OR Pickup in-store or curbside
+* Users Order Delivery (few categories like produce & perishable scheduled) AND/OR Pickup in-store or curbside
 ## 2. Uber
 * Users Order Ride, Food Now or Scheduled & Nearby Drivers choose to pickup
 ## 3. WhatsApp